Skip to Main Content

 Your Tax Dollars Info Guide

 We are developing a guide to help you understand how Lebanon City Schools is funded and how your tax dollars are used.
 We'll release parts of the guide periodically.
-Click here to download pages one and two.
+Click here to download pages 1 through 11.
 Check back for more updates.

 Why Do Schools Need Property Tax Levies?